-For customers outside of the Propeller Corrections Network, this can also speed up processing of AeroPoint and PPK datasets.
+For customers outside of the Propeller Corrections Network, this can also speed up the processing of AeroPoint and PPK datasets.

 To process AeroPoint data using a RINEX file, you need a RINEX file with the following properties: